 Dr.-Ing.
 Aurore Fass

-In 2021, I was a postdoctoral researcher at CISPA Helmholtz Center for Information Security.
-Prior to that, I was a PhD student at CISPA (2017-2020), in the Secure Web Applications Group, jointly supervised by Ben Stock and Michael Backes.
+Before that, I was a Tenure-Track Faculty (W2) at CISPA Helmholtz Center for Information Security (Germany, 2023–2025), where I was leading my research group.
+Prior to that, I was a Visiting Assistant Professor of Computer Science at Stanford University (U.S., 2021–2023), in the Empirical Security Research Group, led by Zakir Durumeric.
+Before that, I was a PhD student at Saarland University & CISPA (2018-2021), in the Secure Web Applications Group, jointly supervised by Ben Stock and Michael Backes.
 My PhD thesis revolves around studying JavaScript security through static analysis.

 Before joining CISPA, I was a master student at the French Grande Ecole TELECOM Nancy, where I had the honor to give the valedictorian speech (2017).
 In particular, I wrote my master thesis at the German Federal Office for Information Security (BSI) under the supervision of Isabelle Chrisment and Robert Krawczyk.